 - Artist Application Questions (Microsoft Word Document)

-These programs are made possible by funds provided by the McKnight Foundation under a program designed and administered by the PLRAC.
+This program is made possible by funds provided by the McKnight Foundation under a program designed and administered by the PLRAC.
 Artists must have been a resident of the nine county PLRAC region for a minimum of 12 months prior to application, and don’t plan to move out of the area during the term of the grant.
-Applications are encouraged from artists in all art disciplines, including dance literature, media arts, music, theater, visual art, etc.
+Applications are encouraged from artists in all art disciplines, including dance literature, media arts, music, theater, visual art, folk arts and traditional arts, etc.